MilesCranmer/pysr_paper/animations/README.md

 The rest of the work was in Adobe After Effects to move diagrams around and add the `glow` effect to make the look more striking.

+The diagrams in the paper are found in [this file](https://github.com/MilesCranmer/pysr_paper/blob/main/src/static/pysr_diagram_v6.pdf) which are raw vector diagrams and editable in Adobe Illustrator (all the figures are in a single PDF).